Latest Paint Technology and Products 2025

 Paint Sprayer: For a professional-grade result, consider using an HVLP sprayer for doors and drawer fronts.

-Others: Other must-haves include painter’s tape, drop cloths, tack cloths for dust removal, and a paint primer compatible with your surface.
-Don’t forget gloves and a respirator mask, especially when working with oil-based products or in low-ventilation areas.
+Others: Other critical is including painter's tape, drop cloths, tack cloths for dust removal, and a paint primer compatible with your surface.
+Please don't forget gloves and a respirator mask, especially when working with oil-based products or in low-ventilation areas.

 Cabinet Paint Dry Time Between Coats